-Domiciliary hospitalization in a health insurance plan refers to a situation where the insured is considered to be hospitalized, even when he/she is still at home.
-Expenses incurred on domiciliary hospitalization are covered by your health insurance policy only if the following conditions are met:
+Domiciliary hospitalization refers to a situation where the insurance provider considers the insured hospitalized, even when still at home.
+Insurance providers cover expenses incurred on domiciliary hospitalization under the following conditions:

-- The treatment was for an illness, injury or disease for which hospitalization would be required in normal circumstances.
+- The treatment was for an illness, injury, or disease that would require hospitalization in normal circumstances but

-- The condition of the insured patient does not allow him/her to be shifted to a hospital or nursing home.
-Or
+- the insured could not be shifted to a hospital or nursing home due to their condition OR

 - The treatment lasted at least three days.

 Despite meeting these conditions, insurers do not consider some diseases eligible for domiciliary hospitalization: bronchitis; epilepsy; asthma; diabetes mellitus and insipidus; chronic nephritis; diarrhea, dysentery, and gastroenteritis; hypertension; cough, cold, and influenza; pyrexia of unknown origin for less than 10 days; psychiatric or psychosomatic disorders; arthritis, gout, or rheumatism; and tonsillitis and upper respiratory tract infection, laryngitis, or pharyngitis.
 This is not a complete list but is indicative of the kind of exclusions.
 It is as yet unclear whether insurers will consider home treatment of Covid, if hospital beds are unavailable, as domiciliary hospitalization.

 Read more: Which Factors Affect the Premium of a Group Health Policy?

 Group health insurance and domiciliary hospitalization